allegro/blog/_posts/2021-10-01-micronaut.md

 The experience we gained during migration to [Micronaut](https://micronaut.io/) gave us more courage and assurance.
 So when a time came to decide what technology to use for a quite large greenfield project we didn't hesitate (well, we actually did, but not for long) - [Micronaut](https://micronaut.io/) was the obvious choice.
-Six months later with the system running on production environment we're happy we started that long journey.
+Six months later with the system running on the production environment we're happy we started that long journey.
 And if you ask yourself if you should use it then
 I wholeheartedly say: yes.